 How will physical distancing be practiced during breakfast and lunch?

-Will students be required to wear a mask?
+Will students and staff be required to wear a mask?

 What will be the protocol for a sick student?